fancynine9/fancynine9/README.md

 - Hi!
-I’m Sameeha
+I’m Sameeha!
+-
-- I'm interested in making cool stuff with computers and math.
+- I'm interested in making cool stuff with computers and math, namely, computer programs
+- that will ultimately help someone somewhere.
+Really interested in the design, but completely
+- committed to its' execution, backend to front.

+About Me:
-- 🌱  I’m currently studying Computer Science at Austin College (minoring in Gender Studies and Latin).
+- Currently studying Computer Science at Austin College (minoring in Gender Studies and Latin).
-- 💞️  I’m looking to collaborate on team software development projects as an intern.
+- Looking forward to gaining experience as a full-time member of a software engineering team.
-- 📫  email: skhaled1793@gmail.com
+- 📫  email: skhaled18@austincollege.edu

 <!---
 fancynine9/fancynine9 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.